Do recruiters call back?

 I was so relieved to find your blog online.

 For about a month now, I’ve been down to the finish line at Company X, a conglomerate food/hospitality business doing what I do best–online course development.

 THEY called ME.
 I wasn’t actively looking but was on a long-term contract at a place that was okay, if not thrilling.
 THIS job really represents the next best thing for me, in just about every way.
 I had actually been doing professional development in hopes I could MAKE something like this happen.
 The company, the people, the industry, the work… it’s all so ME.

 Bottom line: they made me want it, and now these final hours are about to drive me insane.

 Week 1: I sailed through 2 interviews.
-Supplied well-rounded portfolio on USB drive.
+Supplied well-rounded portfolio on a USB drive.